 B. If design frequency is other than TxDOT guidelines, where it is to be used and the reason (e.g., to use in designing off system facilities or to comply with FEMA requirements)?
-C. Comments on special hydrologic considerations (e.g., Basin is regulated by reservoirs, unit hydrograph and routing techniques in HEC-HMS used in lieu of regression equations): D. Safety end treatment proposed Parallel drainage structures: Cross drainage structures: E.Will outfall channels be provided?
-If yes, by whom?
+C. Comments on special hydrologic considerations (e.g., Basin is regulated by reservoirs, unit hydrograph and routing techniques in HEC-HMS used in lieu of regression equations): D. Safety end treatment proposed Parallel drainage structures: Cross drainage structures: E. Will outfall channels be provided?
 F. Will outfall channels be maintained by others?
 Yes No If yes, by whom?
-G. Will others have to approve hydraulic design? ☐ Yes ☐ No If yes, by whom?
-H. Will others participate in funding hydraulic structures (e.g., joint ditch agreements with railroads)?
-Yes No If yes, who?
-I. For storm drain design, is there potential for future development that may redirect flows normally away from the project back to the project?
-Yes No If yes, will the actual "modified" contributing drainage area be used if known or will an estimate of a 150' wide area be used instead when the actual modification is not known?
+G. Will others have to approve hydraulic design?
+Yes No If yes, by whom?
+H. Will others participate in funding hydraulic structures (e.g., joint ditch agreements with railroads)? □ Yes □ No If yes, who?
+I. For storm drain design, is there potential for future development that may redirect flows normally away from the project back to the project? □ Yes □ No If yes, will the actual "modified" contributing drainage area be used if known or will an estimate of a 150' wide area be used instead when the actual modification is not known?
 J. Will pump stations be required?
-If yes, approximate locations?
 K. Is this an evacuation route where roadway elevation is critical?
-Yes No If yes, explain?
-L. Is the design of any special drainage facility required? $\square$ Yes $\square$ No If yes, explain?
-M. Which hydraulic programs will be required for analysis?
-N. Are flood insurance study streams within project limits? ☐ Yes ☐ No If yes, which streams and what type of map is designated (e.g., Flood Hazard and Boundary Map)?
+L. Is the design of any special drainage facility required? \Box Yes \Box No M. Which hydraulic programs will be required for analysis?
+N. Are flood insurance study streams within project limits?